chef/chef-web-docs/chef_master/source/api_compliance.rst

   **The colon (:) at the end of the key is easy to miss, but you must specify it when using curl.**

-  For readability, most API examples on this page reference Chef Compliance object names.
-You can also use object **UUID**s instead.
+  For readability, most API examples on this page reference |chef compliance| object names.
+You can also use object **UUIDs** instead.
 For example, both these calls retrieve the ``Dev Ops`` organization details:

   .. code-block:: bash